evanFFUSA/ffusa-gateway-2/readme.txt

 Yes, all payment data is transmitted securely to NMI servers.

 == Changelog ==

+= 1.2.0 =
+* Added new Thank you message after the submission of payment
+* Fixed bugs relating to CSS

 = 1.1.3 =
 * Color override for Button UI on payment form